antlogist/chip-wp-theme/README.md

 | Event       | hasMany           | Programs          |
 | Program     | belongsTo         | Event             |

-## An example of implementing a relationship using the ACF plugin
+## Examples of implementing a relationship using the ACF plugin

 This code retrieves related programs through ACF, loops over them, and outputs linked titles within a wrapper.